Home|Eligibility|Recruiting Bylaw Resource Center

 Guidance on Bylaw 4-9- Recruiting

 The rules that have been formulated by the membership to govern athletic Recruiting are found in section 9 of student eligibility bylaw 4.
 The following documents are designed to provide guidance to specific questions that are frequently fielded from member school administrators.
-Just as with any other eligibility situation, principals and athletic administrators (or other school administrators) should direct questions concerning this section to the OHSAA compliance staff: Director of Compliance, Kristin Ronai, or Manager of Membership & Compliance, Ronald Sayers.
+Just as with any other eligibility situation, principals and athletic administrators (or other school administrators) should direct questions concerning this section to the OHSAA compliance staff: Kristin Ronai, Associate Executive Director, or Ronald Sayers, Senior Manager of Compliance.

 Operating Definitions of Recruiting